Shantae: Shantae: Risky's Revenge (2010)

 The second game in the series, Shantae: Risky's Revenge, was released for the Nintendo DSi via the system's DSiWare service in 2010, and was later ported to iOS in 2011.
 The game received positive reviews, being awarded the Best Visuals and Best DS Game awards for 2010 from IGN.

-An enhanced port, titled Shantae: Risky's Revenge – Director's Cut, was released for Microsoft Windows on June 14, 2014, PlayStation 4 on June 23, 2015, Wii U on March 24, 2016, Nintendo Switch and Xbox One on October 15, 2020, and Google Stadia on February 23, 2021.
+An enhanced port, titled Shantae: Risky's Revenge – Director's Cut, was released for Microsoft Windows in 2014, PlayStation 4 in 2015, Wii U in 2016, Nintendo Switch and Xbox One in 2020, and Google Stadia in 2021.

 Shantae and the Pirate's Curse (2014)

-The third game in the series, Shantae and the Pirate's Curse, was released for Nintendo 3DS on October 23, 2014, and for Wii U on December 25, 2014, both via the Nintendo eShop.
+The third game in the series, Shantae and the Pirate's Curse, was released for Nintendo 3DS and Wii U in 2014, both via the Nintendo eShop.
 The game received critical acclaim, and was featured in the best sellers list on the 3DS eShop soon after release.
 The game was later ported to Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.

 Shantae: Half-Genie Hero (2016)

 The fourth game in the series, Shantae: Half-Genie Hero, was crowdfunded via a Kickstarter campaign in 2013.
-The game was released digitally and physically on December 20, 2016 for Wii U, PlayStation 4 and PlayStation Vita, and digitally on Microsoft Windows and Xbox One.
-It was also released on Nintendo Switch on June 8, 2017, and Google Stadia on February 23, 2021.
+The game was released digitally and physically in 2016 for Wii U, PlayStation 4 and PlayStation Vita, and digitally on Microsoft Windows and Xbox One.
+It was also released on Nintendo Switch in 2017, and Google Stadia in 2021.

 Shantae and the Seven Sirens (2019)

-The fifth game in the series, Shantae and the Seven Sirens was announced in March 2019 and released for Apple Arcade in September 2019.
-Ports for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One were released on May 28, 2020.
+The fifth game in the series, Shantae and the Seven Sirens was first released via the Apple Arcade service in 2019.
+Ports for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One were released in 2020.